Information about Fenpiverinium

 Fenpiverinium belongs to the class of drugs called anticholinergics.
 It works by inhibiting the nerve impulses which are responsible for causing pain and muscular contractions in the gastrointestinal tract, urinary tract and other organs.

-Slow heart rate, Flushing, Photophobia, Dilatation of pupil, Dry mouth, Difficulty in urination, Palpitations, Constipation, Dry skin, Arrhythmia, Increased heart rate, Excessive thirst, Reduced bronchial secretions, Loss of accommodation
+Dry mouth, Slow heart rate, Excessive thirst, Dry skin, Flushing (sense of warmth in the face, ears, neck and trunk), Palpitations, Photophobia, Constipation, Dilatation of pupil, Difficulty in urination, Arrhythmia, Increased heart rate, Reduced bronchial secretions, Loss of accommodation.

 - Fenpiverinium should be taken along with food.